modern-influence-of-ancient-warriors

 Extension of Roman Citizenship

 Caesar dramatically expanded the grant of Roman citizenship, particularly to prominent families in Gaul, Spain, and Africa.
+He also granted citizenship to entire communities, such as the inhabitants of Gades (modern Cádiz).
 This policy tied local elites directly to Rome and created a class of provincial leaders with a vested interest in the Roman system.
 It also laid the groundwork for the later imperial practice of gradually extending citizenship throughout the empire, culminating in the Edict of Caracalla (212 CE).

 Caesar’s reform of the Roman calendar (the Julian calendar) standardized timekeeping across the Mediterranean, facilitating administration and trade.
 He also reformed debt laws, regulated grain distribution, and initiated massive building projects in Rome and in provincial cities.
-These measures stabilized the economy and demonstrated that Roman rule could bring practical benefits to the provinces—not just tribute and taxation.
+His coinage reforms, including the widespread minting of gold aurei, stabilized the economy and demonstrated that Roman rule could bring practical benefits to the provinces—not just tribute and taxation.

 The Legacy of Caesar in the Mediterranean Expansion